Special Report: Trump's art of the deal - Dispute your bills

 To be sure, wrangling over prices and fees is more common in construction than in other industries.
 It's not unusual for contractors to issue "change orders" seeking additional payment on the grounds that their original estimates were too low or did not account for a certain expense, industry experts say.

-But the Trump conflicts Reuters analyzed had nothing to do with change orders.
+But the Trump conflicts Reuters analysed had nothing to do with change orders.
 They were instances in which he decided the finished product was not worth the originally agreed-upon price.

 Donald Gregory, general counsel for the American Subcontractors Association, a Washington-based trade group that represents individual building contractors, said renegotiating fees at the end of a job is not standard practice.